 When trying to bring external data into the Brainstorm environment, a common source of confusion is the difference between the two popup menus Review and Import:

-Review raw file: Allows you to create a link to your original data file.
+Review raw file: Allows you to create a link to your original continuous data file.
 It reads the header and sensor information from the file but does not copy the recordings in the database.
 Most of the artifact cleaning should be done directly using these links.